vicYegon/Project-Manager.com/README.md

 # P-MaG
 ## Introduction
-P-MaG.com is a project manager web app.
+P-MaG is a project manager web app.
 It helps to collaborate and work together on a project through the directions and categorizations by the project admin.

 ## Users